alexander-lloyd/RogueLikeGame/README.md

 - Character: Thank you to [Kenny](http://kenney.nl/assets/roguelike-characters).
 - States & Loading: Thank you to [Mekire](https://github.com/Mekire/pygame-multiscene-template-with-movie).
-- The book texture (Im sorry I've forgotten where I got it)git
+- The book texture (Im sorry I've forgotten where I got it)